A fire at a wedding hall in northern Iraq has killed more than 100 people and injured 150 | Law-Order

 - Iraq

-The fire happened Tuesday night in the Hamdaniya area of Iraq's Nineveh province in its, authorities said.
+Authorities said that flammable building materials also contributed to the latest disaster to hit Iraq's dwindling Christian minority.
+The fire happened in the Hamdaniya area of Iraq's Nineveh province, authorities said.

-The area, predominantly populated by members of Iraq's dwindling Christian minority, is just outside of the city of Mosul, some 335 kilometres (205 miles) northwest of Baghdad.
+That's a predominantly Christian area just outside of the city of Mosul, some 335 kilometres (205 miles) northwest of Baghdad.

-Television footage showed flames rushing over the wedding hall as the fire took hold.
+There was no official word on the cause of the blaze, but the Kurdish television news channel Rudaw aired footage showing fireworks shooting up from the floor of the event and setting a chandelier aflame.

 In the blaze's aftermath, only charred metal and debris could be seen as people walked through the scene of the fire, the only light coming from television cameras and the lights of onlookers' mobile phones.

-The health department in Nineveh province raised the death toll to 114.
+Another man injured in the fire at the hospital similarly told Rudaw that the blaze started as the couple prepared for their slow dance.

+“They lit up fireworks,'' he said. ''It hit the ceiling, which caught fire.”
+He added: ''The entire hall was on fire in seconds.”
+Health officials in Nineveh province raised the death toll to 114, though federal officials did not immediately update their figure of at least 100 killed.

-Health Ministry spokesman Saif al-Badr earlier put the number of injured at 150 via the state-run Iraqi News Agency.
+Health Ministry spokesman Saif al-Badr put the number of injured at 150 in that earlier statement carried by the state-run Iraqi News Agency.

 “All efforts are being made to provide relief to those affected by the unfortunate accident,” al-Badr said.